-- $1. \quad \text{Stop loading food products}.$ - 2.
-Wait until all food products have exited the Cabinet Freezer - 3.
+- 1. Stop loading food products. - 2.
+Wait until all food products have exited the ULTRA-FREEZE®. - 3.
 Turn OFF the Instrument power. - 4.
-To defrost, run all fans and the conveyor for a while until the doors open easily.
+To defrost, run all fans and the conveyor for a while until the bottom doors open easily.
+Open the bottom doors and let the freezer defrost for 10 to 15 minutes.